uc-r/uc-r.github.io/scraping/scraping.md

 - [Scraping HTML table data](#scraping_HTML_tables)
 - [Leveraging APIs to scrape data](#scraping_api)

+*Note: the examples provided below were performed in 2015.
+Consequently, if you apply the code provide throughout these examples your outputs may differ due to webpages and their content changing over time.*

 <br>

 ## Importing Spreadsheet Data Files Stored Online {#importing_spreadsheet_data}